ImpostorKeanu/annoshenk/docs/usage-tips.md

 ## Modifying command outside of a config file

+AnnoShenk provides two methods of modifying a command without adjusting a config file.

 ### Prefix flags to the final command using `--head`

 Any values supplied to the `--head` flag will be blindly **prefixed**